Nagidrop/AnimeListWebsite/README.md

 # AnimeListWebsite Project

 This project aims to develop a website using Java.
-It will have similar functionalities compared to MyAnimeList.com (a.k.a MAL - which is also used as a template/reference to design) but with only limited core functions, such as view, search, view, add animes to list.
+It will have similar functionalities compared to MyAnimeList.com (a.k.a MAL - which is also used as a template/reference to design) but with only limited core functions, such as view, search and add animes to list.

 > Basic functions where users can log in, register and view their profiles, and basic admin functions to manage the users are as well included.